 Recently Featured on VBAC Facts

-Birth Doulas, Childbirth Educators, Nurses, Midwives and OBGYNs will all benefit from this continuing education.
+Birth Doulas, Childbirth Educators, Nurses, Midwives and OBs will all benefit from attending this continuing education event.
 Contact me today about hosting a training for your team.
 Private group and travel rates available upon request.

 Peanut Ball Skills For Birth Workers: Essentials